Yankees vs. White Sox Player Props Betting Odds

-Player prop bet odds for Andrew Vaughn and others are listed when the New York Yankees host the Chicago White Sox at Yankee Stadium on Tuesday at 7:05 PM ET.
+Sportsbooks have set player props for Andrew Vaughn and others when the New York Yankees host the Chicago White Sox at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!